-Discount Rate: A liability weighted discount rate is expected on the basis that a 7.50% rate is applied in measuring active and terminated vested participant liabilities, and a 6.50% rate is applied for measuring retiree participant liabilities.
-The weighted discount rate this year is 6.94%.
-Investment Return: The investment return assumption is 7.50% net of investment expenses effective July 1, 2016.
-This assumption is defined by City Code based on the definition of Regular Interest , which has been amended from time to time based on the advice of the actuary and investment consultant and recommendation of the Board of Trustees in the form of an amendment to the City Code from time to time.
-Social Security Wage Base: 3.00% per year compounded annually
+Discount Rate: A liability weighted discount rate is expected on the basis that a expenses effective July 1, 2016.
+This assumption is defined by City Code based on the definition of Regular Interest, which has been amended from time to time based on the advice of the actuary and investment consultant and recommendation of the Board of Trustees in the form of an amendment to the City Code from time to time.